Sign out of FaceTime: How to disable or enable FaceTime on Mac

 Sign out of FaceTime

 When you sign out of FaceTime, you can’t receive FaceTime calls or phone calls until you sign in again.
-To do this, please follow the steps below.
+To do this, please follow the steps below to sign out of FaceTime on your Mac.

 - In the FaceTime app on your Mac, choose FaceTime > Preferences, then click Settings.